Varun487/Live_Tweet_Sentiment_Analyasis/README.md

 # TODO
 - Literature survey
-	- See if you can fix this, show other papers
+	- Varun - Explain why only 1 paper was done
+	- Hritik - Understand your papers properly, who published them and why you chose them
+	- Change presentation
+- Fill NLP review 2 form
 - Model
 	- Ensemble of models
-		- Decide models in ensemble
-		- Fix current models
+		- Re-evaluate current models
+		- Understand and finish a good LSTM model
+		- Search for another ANN Model to build
+		- Create and evaluate combinations of models (try out different ensemebles)
+		- Decide on final model / ensemble for prediction
 	- Get Historical political tweets data (last 1 week) per politician
+		- Hritik - Get 5 more politicians' data
+		- Shashwath - Get 5 more politicians' data
+		- Upload all data to drive
-	- Run model on historical data
+	- Run final model on historical data
-	- Visualizations of data
+	- Visualizations of results
 	- Ranking Algorithm
-		- 6-month volume mentions
+		- Amount of time it took to collect ~ 2000 tweets (lesser time ranks higher)
-		- Number of +ve, neutral, -ve tweets
+		- % +ve and -ve tweets
-		- Bin according to absolute number of tweets
-		- % +ve, -ve, neutral
 - UI
 	- Decide on design
 	- Visualizations of the data for each politician
 	- HIT REFRESH Functionality
 		- Cloud function - With model integrated
-			- Source twitter data
+			- Source twitter data for the politician
 			- Preprocess data
 			- Run model and generate sentiment classification
 			- Rank politicians according to algorithm